mrodriguezcote/octo-umbrella/README.md

-# RDS Test Harness
+# Cross-Client Test Harness

-This project is a work-in-progress implementation of a test harness for the RDS client site.
+This project is a work-in-progress implementation of a test harness that can execute against any number of client sites.
 Running on node, it executes a number of functional regression tests, reports on the test results, and integrates into the site deployment workflow.

 The harness runs on OS X and Linux environments, as well as in Docker containers, therefore it can run on local dev environments as well as in dockerized test environments.